 - Simplifies change management: A Digital Blueprint makes change management simple because all critical information is stored within one central and versioned location making it easy to trace both internal and external changes to affected business processes.
 When there is a change within the Digital Blueprint all impacted team members will be automatically notified of the change.

-- Improves speed of development: Digital Blueprints can automatically generate all functional and acceptance test criteria, as well as sync over ‘skeleton’ versions of your process flows directly into your RPA tools of choice through our seamless bi-directional integrations.
+- Improves speed of development: Digital Blueprints can automatically generate all functional and acceptance test criteria, as well as sync over ‘skeleton’ versions of your process flows directly into your automation tools through our seamless bi-directional integrations.
 This not only significantly improves the speed of development, but ensures your developers have the complete context of what it is they’re building.

 - Reduces rework and maintenance costs: Given that all optimization activities are captured and completed within the Digital Blueprint, organizations can expect business solutions to be delivered at an accelerated rate with significantly less rework and maintenance costs.

-How Blueprint Delivers RPA Success with Digital Blueprints
+How Blueprint Delivers Automation Success with Digital Blueprints

 While the benefits of a Digital Blueprint are clear, we understand that some organizations are mandated by internal policy or regulatory obligations to keep a paper copy of the Process Design Document.
 Blueprint can automatically generate a Process Design Document based on all of the information in your Digital Blueprint.

-We know that treating RPA as an end-to-end change program is critical, so Blueprint integrates with leading RPA vendors to enable you to deliver your bots at an accelerated rate with the enterprise context in mind.
+We know that treating process improvement as an end-to-end change program is critical, so Blueprint integrates with leading RPA vendors to enable you to deliver automated processes at an accelerated rate with the enterprise context in mind.
 Blueprint can automatically transfer the information from your Digital Blueprints into your RPA tool of choice, providing clear instructions for bot development to ensure nothing is missed and dramatically reducing future rework.

 Going Beyond RPA to Deliver Long-Term Business Value with Digital Blueprints